bhupesh-sf/Datakit/docker/notes.md

 ./build-docker.sh

-no need to tag this if we dont have it
+Need to tag this first (the way we want but here just latest)
 ```
 docker tag datakit/app:latest datakitpage/datakit:latest
 ```